cvmfs/doc-cvmfs/cpt-building-for-cvmfs.rst

     sudo mkdir -p /cvmfs/unpacked.cern.ch

-At this point we can mount the CVMFS filesystem in the new directory.
+Now we can mount the CVMFS filesystem in the new directory.

 ::